TonyPhan0505/Jarvis/README.md

 # Jarvis
-A simple virtual assistant made with pyttsx, Wolfram Alpha and more.
+A simple virtual assistant made with pyttsx, Wolfram Alpha api and more.